trampgeek/moodle-qtype_coderunner/Readme.md

 the question's template together with code for this particular test case to yield an executable program.
 By "executable", we mean a program that can be executed, possibly with a preliminary compilation step.
-1. The executable program is passed into whatever sandbox is configured for this question (usually the Jobe sandbox).
-The sandbox compiles the program (if necessary) and runs it, using the standard input supplied by the testcase.
+1. The executable program is passed to the Jobe sandbox, which compiles the program (if necessary) and runs it, using the standard input supplied by the testcase.
 1. The output from the run is passed into whatever Grader component is configured, as is the expected output specified for the test case.
-The most common grader is the "exact match" grader but other types are available.
+   The most common grader is the
+   "exact match" grader but other types are available.
 1. The output from the grader is a "test result object" which contains (amongst other things) "Expected" and "Got" attributes.